dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/profiles.yml.md

 ## User config

 You can set default values of global configs for all projects that you run using your local machine.
-Read the docs on [global configs](/reference/global-configs/about-global-configs) for details.
+Refer to [About global configs](/reference/global-configs/about-global-configs) for details.